Landi29/P8/arbejdsblade/Work paper - Page Ranking Algorithms A Survey.md

 $PR(u) = (1 - d) + d* \sum_{v \in B(u)} \frac {PR (v)}{L(v)}$

-This approach of the PageRank is meant to be done over several iterations, all PageRank can be assigned statically or randomly and will normalize over the iterations.
-Having a high PageRank is a good.
+This approach to PageRank is meant to be done over several iterations, where all PageRanks can be assigned statically or randomly and will normalize over the iterations.
+Having a high PageRank is good.

 This is mostly used for web structure mining or mining other graph structures for importance.
 Implemented correctly, this algorithm can have a complexity of $O(log(N))$.